German Club, Sydney

 The German Club (Der Deutsche Verein) was a private club founded in 1853 and located in Sydney, New South Wales, at 89 Phillip Street.
-Its membership was men-only and was the oldest gentlemen's club in Australia catering specifically to the German-Australian community prior to the First World War, upon which by 1915 it had closed amid a tide of Anti-German sentiment in Australia.
+Its membership was men-only and was the oldest gentlemen's club in Australia catering specifically to the German-Australian community prior to World War I, upon which by 1915 it had closed amid a tide of Anti-German sentiment in Australia.

 History

 Early years

 With the growing German community in the Colony of New South Wales in the second half of the 19th century, the club was established on 26 September 1853 as a result of the "want of a place of resort having been generally felt by the daily increasing number of educated people of different classes".
 It was established with the expressed purpose of being "a place of social resort open to the members for the purposes of reading, conversation, singing, etc."

 Established prior to the unification of German in 1871, the club catered to Germans of all nationalities in the colony.
 In November 1858, the club, located on its new premises on Wynyard Square, hosted the crew of the Austro-Hungarian naval ship, SMS Novara, commanded by Bernhard von Wüllerstorf-Urbair, which was visiting Sydney as part of its round-the-world scientific expedition.
 In September 1857, a committee was set up at the club with the expressed purpose for sending another expedition to look for the missing explorer Ludwig Leichhardt, who was last heard of in 1848.
 The 1858 expedition was to be led by fellow explorer Augustus Gregory.

 The club moved from Wynyard Square in 1862 in favour of new premises on O'Connell Street.
 By the 1880s, the club had moved to 55 Castlereagh Street.
 On 2 October 1890, a fire broke out in buildings adjacent to the club, resulting in significant damage as a result of the flames and falling masonry.
 As a consequence, the club was forced to move to new temporary premises at 29 Hosking Place until its new club house at 89 Phillip Street was completed.
 In August 1893, the new club house was completed at a cost of £10, 600 and membership that year stood at 150.
-The grand new club house consisted of three floors with bar, billiard room, dining hall, concert hall, reading and committee rooms and 13 rooms for accommodation on the top floor.
+The grand new club house was designed by Melbourne architect Richard Loweish, built by Eaton Brothers, and consisted of three floors with an additional basement level, bar, billiard room, dining hall, concert hall, reading and committee rooms and 13 rooms for accommodation on the top floor.